-However, she would before this happened, reach back with her right hand and grab the hair of her attacker.
-The autopsy stated "Considerable partially dried blood over the hand and especially about the fingers and under the unpainted moderately long but not carefully manicured fingernails."
-When Cheri Jo Bates grabbed her assailant's hair, the extensive blood on her dominant hand trapped the hair at the base of her right thumb- crucial evidence that would later be used to extract mitochondrial DNA from her murderer.
+However, she could before this happened, have reached back with her right hand and grabbed the hair of her attacker.
+The autopsy stated "Considerable partially dried blood over the hand and especially about the fingers and under the unpainted moderately long but not carefully manicured fingernails".
+When Cheri Jo Bates grabbed her assailant's hair, the extensive blood on her dominant hand trapped the hair at the base of her right thumb, resulting in crucial evidence that would later be used to extract mitochondrial DNA from her murderer.

 This may have been the blood of the victim dripping from the knife or assailant.
 But, there surely must have been consideration from investigators that this may have been blood from the murderer's cut right hand, which is common during attacks with bladed instruments.
 This blood was either collected and stored, or completely disregarded as originating from the victim, which could have been a big mistake.

 Cheri Jo Bates' blood type detailed at autopsy is rare in the USA population.
 It was AB RhD positive, which accounts for only 3.4% of the American population.
 Even with the limited forensic capabilities in 1966, this testing was a simple affair, and could have determined whether the blood trail extending towards Terracina Drive was that of the killer's, and subsequently stored appropriately for future testing.
 Different samples could also have been retrieved from the clothing of Cheri Jo Bates and stored separately.
 What are the chances the killer also possessed this very rare blood group?
 Whether or not this trail of blood was tested and stored in controlled conditions, and ruled out, we may never know.
 But if it wasn't, then this story could possibly have had a very different ending from the one it's likely to have.